rishabhmthakur2/mv3-sales-bot/README.md

 And voila!

+To run it in production, you can host this bot on Heroku or EC2 or any similar service that supports Node.js!

 ## Preparing your applications to run the bot

 To run this bot, we need a MongoDB cloud cluster, relevant keys for Twitter and Discord.